nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_bluetooth_le.md

 -   The maximum Advertising data length is limited to 800 bytes.
 -   The scanner may sporadically miss some chained packets.
+-   When fro32k is used, the define BOARD_32KHZ_SRC_CLK_ACCURACY shall be set in application (#define BOARD_32KHZ_SRC_CLK_ACCURACY 0).
+-   It is not possible to establish more than 16 connections (will be fixed in next release).

 Periodic Advertising with Responses (PAwR):
 -   Periodic Advertising with Response (PAwR) is not supported with the configuration "Subevent Interval = Number of Response Slots x Response Slot Spacing with Response Slot Spacing = 0x2".